Spread the love

 During the summer months, it’s also possible to spot dolphins and whales from the shore.
 Keep an eye out for tell-tale signs such as surfacing blowholes and breaching whales, which can often be seen from the beach.

-See also Exploring the Beautiful Coastal Towns of Croatia
+See also The Best Waterfront Restaurants in Coastal Towns of Alabama

 Migratory Birds